 Longer assessments with GP (eg 30 minutes) with further support (eg 40 minutes) from eg practice nurse at same appointment

-WSIC can improve communication between services and sharing of knowledge
+4 Lack of communication between services and of sharing of knowledge

 Develop joint shared care plans and give the patient / service user / carer the most recent hard copy they keep with them for all appointments etc